Inheritance in ERDB Modelling

 Conclusion

-Clearly there are more than one way to do this, and which solution is optimal for you will depend on your particular use-case.
+Clearly there are more than one way to do this, and unfortunately, which solution is optimal for you will depend on your particular use-case.
 JSON is very flexible and allows developers or even application end-users to create new subtypes when/as needed.
 Table inheritance may be an option if you have an object-relational DBMS.
 Still, I think the single, sparse table is my personal favourite because - in my opinion - it's very performant and its only disadvantage is really that it looks ugly.
 I hope to follow-up with a more in-depth look at this solution in a later article.